jedrzej/pimpable/README.md

     return Model::pimp(null, $sort)->get();

 Information how to configure the behaviours using request parameters can be found in documentation of corresponding behaviour package.

+### Additional configuration
+ If you are using `sort` request parameter for other purpose, you can change the name of the parameter that will be interpreted as sorting criteria by setting a `$sortParameterName` property in your model, e.g.:

+     protected $sortParameterName = 'sortBy';

+ If you are using `with` request parameter for other purpose, you can change the name of the parameter that will be interpreted as a list of relations to load by setting a `$withParameterName` property in your model, e.g.:

+     protected $withParameterName = 'relations';